How To Euthanize A Dog At Home With Benadryl – A Step-by-Step Guide

 If your dog is in pain or distress, you should call your vet immediately.
 It is important to make sure your dog is comfortable throughout the process.

-What to Expect After Administering Benadryl
+What To Expect After Administering Benadryl

 Once the Benadryl has been administered, you should expect your dog to become drowsy and eventually fall asleep.
 It is important to keep an eye on them and make sure they are comfortable.
 The effects of the Benadryl may last for several hours, so it is important to make sure they are being monitored.